fioncat/kube-ansible/README.md

 The machines must meet the following requirements:

-- The operating system must be Linux, and the currently supported distributions are `CentOS` and `Ubuntu`.
+- The operating system must be `Linux` with architecture `amd64`.
+Currently recommended distributions are `CentOS` and `Ubuntu`.
 - The machine specification should not be less than `2C 4GiB`, otherwise, some Kubernetes components may have problems running.
-- The machines must be networked, and NAT is not required for conversion.
+- The networks between machines must be interconnected without NAT.
 - The software package source is correctly configured, and dependencies can be downloaded using package managers such as `yum` or `apt`.
-- The firewall is correctly configured, and some common ports of Kubernetes should be opened.

-Here, we assume that we have the following 4 machines:
+Here, let's assume that we have the following 4 machines:

 - 10.0.0.1: The first `control-plane` node, which is also used to initialize the cluster with `kubeadm init`.
 - 10.0.0.2: The second `control-plane` node.